Novu Wellness Mental Health

 Do Narcissists and People With BPD Attract Each Other?

-Yes, they often do and the connection can be intense.
+Yes, they often do, and the connection can be intense.
 At first, a person with BPD might feel like the narcissist finally “sees” them.
-And the covert narcissist might enjoy the attention and emotional closeness the BPD person gives.
+The covert narcissist might enjoy the attention and emotional closeness the BPD person gives.

 But over time, things get rocky.
 The BPD partner might become too needy for the narcissist, while the narcissist starts to pull away or blame the other person.
 This back-and-forth creates a painful cycle of chasing and rejecting.

 These relationships are full of highs and lows.
-They might feel exciting, but they’re often unstable and unhealthy unless both people get help.
+They might feel excited, but they’re often unstable and unhealthy unless both people get help.

 Can These Relationships Ever Work?